Recently one of my nephews, who has suddenly taken an interest in the property, asked me:

 - What’s the best possible outcome?
 And…

-This means you shouldn’t take things too seriously because that which seems like a big problem today, you may not even remember in five years.
+This means you shouldn’t take things too seriously because that seems like a big problem today, you may not even remember in five years.

 So lighten up a bit.